 - 2 single beds in a private room.

 - A double sofa-bed in the living area.

 - Linen and towels are provided for each guest.

 - Study nook in the bedroom.

 - Kitchenette with fridge, microwave, kettle, toaster, electric sandwich-press, electric hob and cookware.

 - 2 column heaters provided and a bench-top fan.

 Additional Adults: $25.00 per night.

 Your accommodation cost covers entry into the Reserve during your stay.
-You can supply bed linen or let us know if you would like us to provide it.

 Check-in is between the hours of 2 pm and 4:30 pm and check-out is by 10:00 am the following day.